ctc-oss/fapolicy-analyzer/scripts/demo/fapolicyd/files/fapolicyd.conf.md

-# fapolicyd configuration can impact the execution of fapolicy-analyzer
+# fapolicyd configuration can impact the accuracy of what fapolicy-analyzer reports

 ### Integrity controls what part of the trust database is used to validate the file integrity (none, size, sha256, ima)
 integrity = size